ncagle/DNS-over-HTTPS/HSTS.md

  *
  * Copy the name from 'buf' (buflen bytes).
  * Clone the 'includeSubDomain' status
+ * Copy or parse the 'expire' timestamp (which might be a zero string if
+ * previously set to *forever*)
  *
  * if 'flags & CURLSTS_FLAG_LASTONE` equals true, this is the last callback
  * in this save "round".